 - : the -th subword token in the sequence

+The key insight is that we have a vocabulary of learned subword units, each with an associated probability.
 We can represent any word as a sequence of subword tokens from .
 For example, the word "tokenization" might be segmented as ["token", "ization"] or ["tok", "en", "ization"], and we want to choose the segmentation with the highest probability.

 To illustrate this concept, let's visualize different possible segmentations of the word "tokenization" with their associated probabilities.
 The unigram model learns that certain subword units like "token" and "ization" are more probable than arbitrary splits.